plotly/plotly.github.io/_posts/dashboards-spectacle/2016-10-31-how-to-create-a-dashboard.md

 actioncall: Create dashboards

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/dashboard/) or [R](https://plot.ly/r/dashboard/).
+Want something more reactive check out [Dash](https://plot.ly/dash).

 steps:
  - title: Introduction